Jesuits, etc. Act 1584

-Enforcement of the Act
+Enforcement of the act

 Under Elizabeth I

-The Act was enforced with great severity in the last decades of Elizabeth's reign.
-It may well be that at first the English Government believed that deporting priests would be an adequate solution to the Catholic problem (this was certainly to be King James I's view later): if so they quickly decided that harsher measures were necessary.
+The act was enforced with great severity in the last decades of Elizabeth's reign.
+It may be that at first, the English Government believed that deporting priests would be an adequate solution to the Catholic problem (this was certainly to be King James I's view later): if so they quickly decided that harsher measures were necessary.
 About 200 English Catholics perished between 1584 and 1603, of whom the great majority were priests, despite the Government's protests that no one was being persecuted solely on account of their religion.
 The justification for rigorous enforcement of the statute was that during the war with Spain, the loyalty of all English Catholics, and especially priests, must be regarded as suspect.
 However, the defeat of the Spanish Armada in 1588 did not, as might have been expected, lead to the relaxation of the persecution, as the war with Spain dragged on into the next reign.

-Of the laity who suffered under the Act of 1584, probably the best known is Margaret Clitherow of York.
+Of the laity who suffered under the Jesuits, etc. Act 1584, probably the best known is Margaret Clitherow of York.
 Charged in 1586 with harbouring priests, (among them Francis Ingleby) she refused to plead to her indictment (probably to shield her children from being interrogated or tortured), and was executed by the gruesome process of peine forte et dure (being pressed to death).
 Such severity towards a lay person, especially a woman, was unusual.
 For example, there is no record of any legal proceedings being taken against Anne, Lady Arundell, widow of Sir John Arundell of Lanherne, for harbouring the Catholic martyr Father John Cornelius, who was executed in 1594: Lady Arundell retrieved his body to give him a proper burial.